YingkaiHao/LeetCode/DataStructure/tree.md

 ### (5).
 Lowest Common ancestor of a binary tree

-Given a binary tree, find the lowest common ancestor (LCA) of two given nodes in the tree.
+Given a binary tree, find the lowest common ancestor (LCA) of two given nodes in the tree.(problem 236)

 Example: